Volunteer or Intern at the Brandywine Zoo

 Am I allowed to touch or interact with the animals when I volunteer?

 For the safety of our animals and staff, opportunities that work directly with animals are reserved for certain positions in our internship program.
-All Docents and VolunTEENs will have the opportunity to work in our Barn Yard after completing training.
+VolunTEENs will have the opportunity to work in our Barn Yard after completing training.
+All other volunteer positions will not directly work with our animals.

 Can I volunteer with friends from a local group or co-workers?